CaptainPickard/Crypto-Tracker/README.md

 # To install

-Install all libraries from the rquirements.txt into an enviroment, must use conda-forge to insall Backtrader.
-Or at least the whats I had to do to get it to work...
+Install from the rquirements.txt into an enviroment, must use conda-forge to insall Backtrader.
+Or at least thats what I had to do to get it to work...

 Dont forget to add your Binance api keys to the config.py file.

 Have Fun!

+# Future itterations

+I plan to include bootstrap styling to the front end for a cleaner presentation.